jhannah/jayflaunts/questions.md

 ---
 layout: page
-title: Ideas
+title: Questions
-permalink: /ideas/
+permalink: /questions/
 ---

-A list of ideas where I don't (yet?) have a specific interview candidate in mind, or am flushing out an outline to send to potential interviewees.
+A list of questions where I don't (yet?) have a specific interview candidate in mind, or am flushing out an outline to send to potential interviewees.

 # <a name="prosector_impartiality"></a>Prosecutor Impartiality